mandrasch/openeducationtagger/README.md

+⚠️ Work in progress.
+Early alpha, no professional product

-⚠️ Work in progress, documentation will be updated in the next days ⚠️
+⚠️ Documentation will be updated in the next days

 See also: